 The realization of deferred tax assets depends upon the existence of sufficient taxable income within the carryback or carryforward periods under the tax law in the applicable tax jurisdiction.
 The Company has significant deferred tax assets related to net operating and capital losses.
-Most of the Company's exposure related to its deferred tax assets are within legal entities that file a consolidated U.S. federal income tax return.
-The Company has projected its ability to utilize its net operating losses and has determined that predominately all of these losses are expected to be utilized prior to their expiration.
-The Company has also done extensive analysis of its capital losses and has determined that sufficient unrealized capital gains exist within its investment portfolios that should offset any capital loss realized.
-It is also the Company's intention to hold all unrealized loss securities until maturity or until their market value recovers.
+The Company has projected its ability to utilize its U.S. and foreign net operating losses and has determined that all of the U.S. losses are expected to be utilized prior to their expiration and established a valuation allowance on the portion of the foreign deferred tax assets the Company believes more likely than not that deferred income tax assets will not be realized.
+The Company completed an extensive analysis of its capital losses and has determined that sufficient unrealized capital gains exist within its investment portfolios that should offset any capital loss realized.
+In addition, it is the Company's intention to hold all unrealized loss securities until maturity or until their market value recovers.
 However, future unforeseen circumstances could create a situation in which the Company would prematurely sell securities in an unrealized loss position.

-The Company will establish a valuation allowance when management determines, based on available information, that it is more likely than not that deferred income tax assets will not be realized.
+The Company will establish a valuation allowance if management determines, based on available information, that it is more likely than not that deferred income tax assets will not be realized.
 Significant judgment is required in determining whether valuation allowances should be established as well as the amount of such allowances.
-When making such determination, consideration is given to, among other things, the following:
+When making such a determination, consideration is given to, among other things, the following: